hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

     aeglue TextEdit

-while the following command uses a custom class name prefix, `TE`, and creates the new `TextEditGlue.swift` file in your home directory's "Documents" folder:
+while the following command uses a custom class name prefix, `TE`, and creates the new `TextEditGlue.swift` file on your desktop:

-    aeglue -p TE TextEdit ~/Documents
+    aeglue -p TE TextEdit ~/Desktop

 The `aeglue` tool also creates an `.sdef` file containing the application's dictionary (interface documentation) in Swift format.
 For example, to view the `TextEditGlue.swift` terminology in Script Editor:

-    open -a 'Script Editor' ~/Documents/TEGlue/TextEditGlue.swift.sdef
+    open -a 'Script Editor' ~/Desktop/TEGlue/TextEditGlue.swift.sdef

 Refer to this documentation when using SwiftAE glues in your own code, as it shows element, property, command, etc. names as they appear in the generated glue classes.
 (Make sure Script Editor's dictionary viewer is set to "AppleScript" language; other formats are for use with OS X's Scripting Bridge/JavaScript for Automation bridges only.)